opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 ## Deleting the IP2Geo data source

- To delete the IP2Geo data source, you first must delete all processors associated with the data source.
-Otherwise, if you have other processors that use the data source, the DELETE request fails.
+ To delete the IP2Geo data source, you must delete all processors associated with the data source first.
+Otherwise, the DELETE request fails.

 #### Example: DELETE request